 Live/work space in Palm Springs.
 Built in 2007, The Towers is a 20-unit complex designed by O’Donnell + Escalante Architects.
 The buildings consist of a simple, yet durable material palette of block walls, concrete floors, steel overhangs and floor-to-ceiling glass.
-Originally intended as condominiums, the complex was sold during the recession with individual units repurposed as live/work rentals for artists, designers and professionals.
+Originally intended as condominiums, the complex was sold during the recession with individual units repurposed as rentals, some of which became live/work spaces for artists, designers and professionals.
 The challenged economy gave rise to the need for flexibility, particularly in real estate.
 Our design concept elaborates on the ideas of consolidation and flexibility.
 As live and work functions merged, spaces and furniture also required dual purpose.
 Public areas on the first floor include a living room that doubles as a client waiting and meeting area.
-A combined kitchen and dining zone accommodates food preparation for daily meals, entertaining or office parties.
+A combined kitchen and dining zone accommodates food preparation for daily meals, entertaining or office functions.
 The private upper level includes an office loft and two bedrooms, one of which can be transformed into a guest room or secondary office.
 Ample natural light floods the entire unit which makes it an ideal place to live and work.
 The bright interior draws focus to locally sourced mid-century furniture and art that pays homage to desert modern design.

 Showroom tenant improvement for a San Diego distributor of an Italian-based kitchen line, known for its award-winning designs.
 The company’s philosophy is distinguished by a common thread: the kitchen should be a living space at the heart of the home, one that is functional and social.
 These kitchens incorporate the technology for professional chefs and adapt them to the requirements of domestic life.
 Keeping these principles in mind, the distributor worked closely with the Italian headquarters to determine the appropriate displays for the San Diego market.
 After final showroom plans were approved, we managed construction and implemented precise build-out details with a local contractor.
 The showroom opened as the central work and meeting space where homeowners can directly interact with the displays, select materials and choose a customized layout specific to their lifestyle.